 - Less risk for diseases of the prostate

 - Improved behavior overall--less chance for aggression, mounting, and urine marking or spraying; calmer around females

 - Less tendency to want to go roaming and looking for a mate

 Why Dogs and Cats Need to be Spayed and Neutered at the Right Time

-Spay and neuter surgeries for St. John, IN, dogs and cats are most beneficial to pets when they are done at the right time.
+Spay and neuter surgeries for St. John, IN, dogs and cats are most beneficial when they are done at the right time.
 So what is the right time?